adamcovaklara/JuliaSet-on-MicroZed-Board/README.md

 # JuliaSet-on-MicroZed-Board
-Source codes related to computing and rendering JuliaSet on MicroZed Board.
+Source codes related to computing and rendering JuliaSet on MicroZed Board in RGB565 format.

 -----
 Functionality: